What Is NTFS? A Great Substitute For FAT

 What is NTFS

-NTFS (New Technology File System) was first introduced in 1993.
-Specifically designed for management security features such as network and disk quotas, file encryption, and so on.
-Compared with the previous version, NTFS utilizes several files hidden from the user in order to store metadata of other files which is stored on the drive.
-It can help improve speed and performance when reading data.
-Under continuous upgrades and improvements, Microsoft has released five versions of NTFS: NTFS 1.0, NTFS 1.1, NTFS 1.2, NTFS 3.0, NTFS 3.1.
+NTFS (New Technology File System) was first introduced in 1993, featuring advanced security management capabilities such as network and disk quotas, file encryption, and more.
+It utilizes hidden files to store metadata for other files, enhancing speed and performance when reading data.
+Over the years, Microsoft has released five versions of NTFS: NTFS 1.0, NTFS 1.1, NTFS 1.2, NTFS 3.0, and NTFS 3.1, with each iteration offering improvements and upgrades.

 Structure of NTFS:

-- Partition Boot Sector: This boot partition format is based on the earlier FAT filesystem, used to protect and boot partitions.
-It plays an important role in the operating system boot process.
+- The Partition Boot Sector is a boot partition format based on the earlier FAT filesystem, playing a crucial role in the operating system boot process, specifically designed to protect and boot partitions.

-- Metafiles: It contains several files that define and organize the file system, like file name, creation date, access permissions, and size.
+- Metafiles contain information that defines and organizes the file system, such as file names, creation dates, access permissions, and sizes.

-- Locking mechanisms: Allow clients to change their buffering policy for a given file or stream to improve performance and reduce network usage.
-Four different types of oplocks are supported: Level 2 oplock, Level 1 oplock, Batch oplock, and Filter oplock: Level 2 oplock, Level 1 oplock, Batch oplock, Filter oplock.
+- Locking mechanisms: Clients can change their buffering policy for a file or stream to improve performance and reduce network usage by using four types of oplocks: Level 2, Level 1, Batch, and Filter.

 Main Features of NTFS:

-- Security: NTFS uses access control lists and user-level encryption to protect user data.
-Moreover, it can also decide the permission a user has to access a file or directory or perform an operation.
+- NTFS uses access control lists and user-level encryption to protect user data, and also determines the permission a user has to access a file or directory or perform an operation.

-- Stability: Files in NTFS file systems are less susceptible to viruses and system crashes.
+- NTFS file systems provide stability by making files less susceptible to viruses and system crashes.

-- Fault tolerance: A technique called transaction login keeps track of changes to the disk that can recover errors in seconds.
+- A technique called transaction logging keeps track of changes to the disk, allowing for quick recovery from errors in seconds, enabling fault tolerance.

-- Reliable: NTFS treats important transactions as one complete transaction, which is not completed until the entire transaction is completed, in order to avoid data loss.
+- NTFS ensures reliable data storage by treating important transactions as one complete transaction, which is not completed until the entire transaction is finished, preventing data loss.

 - Long filename: It supports 255 UTF-16 code units to break the FAT 8.3 limit.